membrane/api-gateway/distribution/examples/security/api-key/apikey-openapi/README.md

 The Swagger UI is used as a client that authenticates with the backend.

 ## Accessing the API
+1. **Navigate** to the `examples/security/api-key/apikey-openapi` directory.
+2. **Start** the API Gateway by executing `service-proxy.sh` (Linux/Mac) or `service-proxy.bat` (Windows).

-1. Navigate to `localhost:2000/api-docs`.
+3. Navigate to `localhost:2000/api-docs`.
+4. Click on `Fruit Shop API`
+5. Different requests are available for execution.
+To execute a request, expand it and then click on `Try it out`.

+## Step 1: Request without an Api-Key
-2. Execute GET Requests without an API key to understand initial restrictions.
+1. Execute any GET request to identify the API's initial restrictions when accessed without an API key.
-3. Note the limited access to POST, PUT, PATCH, or DELETE requests.
+2. Note that other requests like POST, PUT, PATCH, or DELETE are also restricted.

-## Step 1: API Key 111 (No Scopes)
+## Step 2: API Key 111 (No Scopes)

 1. Click "Authorize" in Swagger UI.
 2. Enter API key `111` and click "Authorize".
-3. Retry GET requests to observe the access granted.
+3. Retry any GET requests to observe the access granted.
-4. Note the continued restrictions on modifying requests.
+4. Notice that POST, PUT, PATCH, or DELETE requests are still restricted.

-## Step 2: API Key 222 (Write Scope)
+## Step 3: API Key 222 (Write Scope)

-1. Authorize as before, using the key `222` with "write" scope.
+1. Authorize using API key `222` with "write" scope.
-2. Now execute POST, PUT, and PATCH requests successfully.
+2. Now attempt POST, PUT, and PATCH requests to see the expanded access.
-3. Observe that DELETE requests are still restricted.
+3. Observe that DELETE requests remain restricted.

-## Step 3: API Key 333 (Write, Delete Scopes)
+## Step 4: API Key 333 (Write and Delete Scopes)

-1. Authorize as before, using the key `222` with "write" and "delete" scopes.
+1. Authorize using API key `333` with both "write" and "delete" scopes.
-2. Execute DELETE requests and observe the full access granted.
+2. Now, all types of requests, including DELETE, are accessible.
-3. Explore the API with complete functionality.
+3. Explore the full capabilities of the API.

 ## Configuration References